OPEN today

 Enthusiasts' society which organises a number of public Running Days each year in the London surrounds featuring classic buses in service.

-Founded in 1964 to provide London bus enthusiasts with both current news and historical information, the society is now the largest of its kind in the UK.
+Provides London bus enthusiasts with both current news and historical information.
+LOTS is now the largest society of its kind in the UK.

-For more than three decades, the LVTA has brought together people interested in retired London-type, purpose-built taxicabs and related vehicles built on taxicab chassis.
+The LVTA brings together people interested in retired London-type, purpose-built taxicabs and related vehicles built on taxicab chassis.

 Founded in 1929, The Omnibus Society studies all aspects of the history, current operations and future development of British bus and coach services.

-Founded in 1943, the aim of the PSV Circle is to ensure that its membership is provided with accurate and up to date information on all aspects of bus and coach operation in Great Britain and Ireland, and in other parts of the world where British vehicles are in use.
+PSV Circle maintains accurate and up to date information on all aspects of bus and coach vehicles in Great Britain and Ireland, and in other parts of the world where British vehicles are in use.

 The organisation for Routemaster owners and enthusiasts - the largest single bus association in the world.